Is Coconut Water Good for Diarrhea? ORS, Safety & Recovery Guide

 - For mild diarrhea with no dehydration signs, coconut water is a reasonable supplementary fluid

-In many Indian homes, tender coconut water is a go-to drink during loose motions because it feels light and soothing.
-The real question is: does it actually help, and when can it cause harm?
+In many Indian homes, tender coconut water (nariyal pani) is a go-to drink during loose motions because it feels light and soothing.
+According to Mool Health's gut health team, that cultural intuition is not wrong , but it is incomplete without ORS.

-Diarrhea depletes your body of water and electrolytes faster than most people realise, you can lose 200-300 ml of fluid per loose stool.
+Diarrhea depletes the body of water and electrolytes faster than most people realise , each loose stool can mean a loss of 200-300 ml of fluid.
 Coconut water addresses some of this loss, but not all of it.

 Coconut Water vs WHO-ORS: Nutrient Comparison